jina-ai/examples/faiss-search/README.md

 </p>

-In this demo, we use Jina to build a vector search engine that finds the closest vector in the database to a query one.
+In this demo, we use Jina to build a vector search engine that finds the closest vector in the database to a query.
 We will use the Facebook AI Similarity Search, ([FAISS](https://github.com/facebookresearch/faiss)), which is a library for efficient similarity search and clustering of dense vectors.
+This example uses [ANN_SIFT10K](http://corpus-texmex.irisa.fr/), which is a dataset comprised of three vectors:

+- 10K index
-This example uses [ANN_SIFT10K](http://corpus-texmex.irisa.fr/).
-This dataset is formed by 10K vectors to index, 100 vectors to query and 25K vectors to train the vector index.
-These vectors are SIFT descriptors for some image dataset.
-The example is easily adapted for use with larger datasets from the same source (see [here](http://corpus-texmex.irisa.fr/)).
+- 100 vectors query
+- 25K vectors to train

+These vectors are [SIFT](https://en.wikipedia.org/wiki/Scale-invariant_feature_transform) descriptors for some image dataset.
+The example is easily adapted for use with larger datasets from the same source which can be found [here](http://corpus-texmex.irisa.fr/).
 For this demo, a vector is considered to be a document and only one chunk per document is used.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->

 **Table of Contents**

 - [Prerequirements](#prerequirements)